OpenSecEd/projects/README.md

 - `prestudy` contains a project assignment where the students should dig deeper into a problem related to the security field.
 This could be used as a pre-study for a thesis topic.
+- `application` contains a project assignment where the students should either improve existing products or services or, in the case there are none, design a new product or service where some security result is the main "enabler".

 In each directory the files are structured as follows: